gyapeee/hello-world/README.md

 Log file
 - Open a file from argument and save the log to it.
 Each and every new and old print lines shall be written to the log.
  - Try to open that file.
 If the file is missing, then create one to a default location via exception handling.
+- Logger shall be a static class variable with initialization via a static block

 Exception handling
 - Create an exception when the modulo 5 of thread ID is 0